-- G0 Please provide the URL of your institution's net price calculator: http://www.trincoll.edu/Admissions/FinAidProspective/firstyear/Consumer+Information.htm Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution. - G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-31 First-Year Undergraduates
+G1 First-Year Undergraduates

-3 1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS -

-Tuition: \$41,980 \$41,980
+Tuition: \$52,280 \$52,280

-3 1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

-31 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

-31 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS

 Out-of-state:

-NONRESIDENT ALIENS
+G1 NONRESIDENT ALIENS

-Tuition:
+Tuition: \$52,280 \$52,280

-•

-1 REQUIRED FEES: \$2,010 \$2,010
+G1 REQUIRED FEES: \$2,490 \$2,490

-- 1

-ROOM AND BOARD: .
+G1 ROOM AND BOARD:

-(on-campus) \$11,380 \$11,380
+(on-campus) \$14,200 \$14,200

-1 ROOM ONLY: •
+G1 ROOM ONLY:

-(on-campus) \$7,390 \$7,390
+(on-campus) \$9,240 \$9,240

-BOARD ONLY:
+G1 BOARD ONLY:

-L (on-campus meal plan) \$3,990 \$3,990
+(on-campus meal plan) \$4,960 \$4,960

-1 [Comprehensive tuition and room a nd board fee (if your

-college cannot provide separate tu
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

-Ļ

-r Other:
+G1 Other:

-1

-1

-1 2 Minimum